williamnguyen-activecyber/okta.github.io/_source/_use_cases/integrate_with_okta/promotion.md

 * Quarterly Blog Post

-    We’ll highlight your integration as part of our [quarterly OAN round-up](https://www.okta.com/blog/2016/12/seeing-success-in-oktas-scim-provisioning-program/) on the Okta blog.
+    We’ll highlight your integration as part of our [quarterly OIN round-up](https://www.okta.com/blog/2016/12/seeing-success-in-oktas-scim-provisioning-program/) on the Okta blog.

 * Customer Newsletter

-    We’ll feature your integration in the OAN section of our monthly customer newsletter.
+    We’ll feature your integration in the OIN section of our monthly customer newsletter.

 * Sales Newsletter